NaturalTangent/SIO2Arduino/readme.txt

  * Moved the RESET button code to the setup function so it's only checked during the device startup.
  * Changed the behavior of the button so it doesn't trigger continuously while it's pressed.

 With the changes above the optional automount feature can coexist peacefully with the image selection mechanism, so you get both options if you select them.

+I also created a simple PCB to wire everything together in a more compact device.
+You can find more information here:

 ------------------------------------------------------------------
 :: ORIGINAL README FOLLOWS ::